a9irudhh/teamSurveyCops/README.md

 # SIH Team Code Base Dump

-This repository serves as a centralized **dump file** for the codebase used by the **SIH (Smart India Hackathon) team**.
+This repository serves as a centralized **dump file** for the codebase used by the **teamSurveyCops**.
 The purpose of this repository is to store and manage the various scripts, utilities, and code snippets developed during the course of the hackathon.

 ## Purpose